RandomProgrammerGuy/HedgeHog/README.md

 - Overall public sentiment toward the company's leadership
 - Overall public sentiment toward the market sector
 - Company's efforts in ESG, sustainability and responsible management

-- Company's positioning amongst competitors (Coming in V1)
+It attributes a score to each of the above ratios and parameters based on a standardized normal distribution curve (meaning that the value attributed to the mean is 1.0.)

 Based on the above-listed factors, HedgeHog makes one of three decisions:
-- It may decide to recommend buying a company if it exhibits strong finances and is well-liked by the market
+- It may decide to recommend buying a company if its average score across all parameters is in the 50th percentile or above.
+This would signify that the company exhibits strong finances and is well-liked by the market.
-- It may decide to put a company on a watchlist if it isn't in great shape but has potential to grow in the near future
+- It may decide to put a company on a watchlist if it places between the 25th and 50th percentile.
+This would mean that the company isn't in the greatest shape but has potential to grow in the near future
-- It may decide against buying a company if it exhibits bad finances or the market is hostile against the company.
+- It may decide against buying a company if it places below the 25th percentile.
+This usually happens if the company exhibits bad finances or the market is hostile against the company.

-The amount of money it invests in each company it chooses depends on how much it "likes" the company based on the market and fundamental analysis results.
-It invests more money into companies that it believes to have the strongest chance of growth.
+HedgeHog's portfolio picks are weighted; companies will get a cut of your total budget that is proportional to their score.
+The goal is to optimize the portfolio division to give more weight to the companies with the strongest finances.

-In v0 and v1, HedgeHog will only be analysing companies in the S&P 500.
-Starting from v2, it will analyse the entire US stock market.
-Non-US markets may come in the future although they are not guaranteed
+In the current v0.0.1 Beta HedgeHog analyzes a very small set of companies defined in the list `test_set` in `main.py`.
+In v0 and v1, HedgeHog will be analysing all companies in the S&P 500, and starting from v2, it will analyse the entire US stock market.
+Non-US markets may come in the future although they are not guaranteed.

+The main challenge with analyzing the entire stock market is identifying shady companies that display good finances on the surface but do not have good foundations in reality.
+Analyzing non-US stock markets also brings along problems with comparison and currency conversion that may trick the program into making an inaccurate evaluation of the company's finances.

 # How does it do all of that?
 HedgeHog is written entirely in Python and mainly uses two APIs to do its job: